jianrongzhang89/label-studio-ml-backend/label_studio_ml/examples/huggingface_ner/rhoai-poc/README.md

 # POC for Jupyter Notebook and Label Studio integration

-This readme shows how to use the notebook to set up Label Studio project, import the labelling tasks from the dataset stored in an AWS S3 bucket into the project for labelling, and export the labelled tasks from the Label Studio project and fine tune an Name Entity Recognition (NER) pretrained model.
+This readme shows how to use the notebook to set up Label Studio project, import the labelling tasks from the dataset stored in an AWS S3 bucket into the project for labelling, and export the labelled tasks from the Label Studio project to fine-tune an Name Entity Recognition (NER) pretrained model.
 This use case demonstrates how the user can use Label Studio to review and correct the labels in the training dataset in order to improve the training performance.

 ## Prerequisites